-Elderberry syrup is another classic herbal preparation you will find in many home apothecaries.
-Although you can buy it ready made at health food stores, it’s also fun to make your own.
+Elderberry syrup is another classic herbal preparation found in many home apothecaries.
+Although you can buy it ready-made at health food stores, it’s also fun to make your own.
 Like fire cider, the recipe varies from herbalist to herbalist.

 Based on your needs and tastes, you can make a very simple syrup with nothing but elderberries- or you can be more adventurous!
-This is one of my favorite recipe that I’ve worked out over the years.
-I include schisandra, astragalus, and rosehips in my brew, along with cinnamon and ginger.
+This is one of my favorite recipes that I’ve worked out over the years.
+I include Schisandra, Astragalus, and rosehips in my brew, along with cinnamon and ginger.

 The root of Astragalus membranaceus is used in Traditional Chinese Medicine as an herb to support the immune system.
 It’s an important ingredient in the TCM formula Jade Screen, a time-honored blend considered especially important during cold and flu season.
 (2)

 As a yummy source of thickening pectin and many anti-inflammatory compounds, rose hips make a nice addition to seasonal syrups like this one.
 Like elderberry, rose hips are traditionally consumed as a food or tea and are believed to have a good record of safety.
 Rose hips are being studied for their anti-inflammatory compounds and supportive nature for people with autoimmune conditions (3).

 Adding warming, aromatic spices can be a nice touch to elderberry syrup.
 The warm, drying nature of spices helps counteract winter’s cold, damp chill- and they also bring depth and interest to the flavor of your syrup!
 I especially like cinnamon and ginger.